adityanautiyal-008/Rail_Nudge/README.md

-## REAL-TIME COACH OCCUPANCY & CROWD-SAFETY INTELLIGENCE SYSTEM
+# RAIL NUDGE

+## Real-Time Coach Occupancy & Crowd-Safety Intelligence, using the CCTV the railway already has

 > RailSense turns existing door cameras into a real-time occupancy sensor that tells passengers